plusplugins/profile-tabs-for-ultimate-member/readme.md

 - Set the position of tab
 - Control which user roles have the tab
 - Control which user roles can see the tab
+- Make the tab private (only visible to profile owner)

 **New!**